Visiting Scholars & Faculty

 For recent graduates of F-1 visa programs who are working in a capacity related to their academic course of study.

 The F-1 visa is the most common student visa used by international students at both the undergraduate and post-graduate levels.
 Students who study and complete their degree on an F-1 visa are often eligible to apply for a limited-term work authorization, known as Optional Practical Training (OPT).
 Visiting scholars or faculty who have recently completed their PhD or another eligible degree program on an F-1 visa may already have the legal right to work in the U.S. in a position that directly correlates to their course of study.
-Students on OPT will have up to one year of work authorization, although students in certain STEM fields may be eligible for an extension of up to 17 additional months.
-Anyone coming to work at Smith under the auspices of F-1 visa OPT should have their paperwork checked by the International Students and Scholars Office prior to beginning employment.
+Students on OPT will have up to one year of work authorization, although students in certain STEM fields may be eligible for an extension of up to 24 additional months.

 For those with world-wide reputation of schoarly work and research; eligible to receive payment.